-- (a) Prior to the first meeting in each calendar year, council shall establish a schedule of all regular council meeting dates for such calendar year. - (i) Except as otherwise noted on the meeting schedule or as directed by council, there shall be two (2) meetings per month and such meetings shall consist of one (1) day meeting and one (1) evening meeting. - (ii) Notwithstanding the above, there shall be only one (1) meeting per month in July, August and December.
-The meetings in July, August and December may be scheduled as "all day" meetings. - (iii) Except as otherwise noted on the meeting schedule or as directed by council, the day meetings shall commence at the hour of 1:00 p.m. and the evening meetings shall commence at the hour 6:00 p.m.
-See sections 6.1 to 6.3 for notice of regular meetings. - (iv) Except as otherwise noted on the meeting schedule or as directed by council, the "all day" meeting shall commence at 2:00 p.m.
-The head of council or clerk

-- may change the commencement time of the "all day" meeting. - (b) See section 26 of this by-law for adjournment of the day, evening and "all day" meetings. - (c) Along with other requirements, no meeting of council is a properly constituted meeting unless the clerk or acting clerk appointed by council, is present.
+- (a) The first or inaugural meeting of the new council after a regular election shall be held on the first Wednesday after the beginning of the term of office at 11:00 a.m.
+The inaugural meeting shall be for ceremonial purposes only consisting of the swearing in of members. - (b) Prior to the first meeting in each calendar year, council shall establish a schedule of all regular council meeting dates for the calendar year, including, time and location of the meetings. - (c) Except as otherwise noted on the meeting schedule or as directed by council, there shall be two (2) meetings per month and such meetings shall consist of one (1) day meeting and one (1) evening meeting.
+Except as otherwise noted on the meeting schedule or as directed by council, meetings shall commence at the hour of 1:00 p.m. and the evening meetings shall commence at the hour 5:00 p.m. - (d) Notwithstanding the above, there shall be only one (1) meeting per month in July, August and December.
+Except as otherwise noted on the meeting schedule or as directed by council, these meetings shall commence at 1:00 p.m.
+The head of council or clerk may change the commencement time of these meetings. - (e) See section 26 of this by-law for adjournment of the day and evening meetings.

-5.4 Special Meetings
+5.3 Meeting Schedule - Special Meetings

-- (a) The head of council may, at any time, call a special meeting of council; or upon receipt of a petition of the majority of the members of council, the clerk shall call a special meeting of council for the purpose and at the time and location mentioned in the petition.
-See section 5.1 for location of meetings and section 6.2 for notice of special meetings. - (b) The head of council or the chair of the local Emergency Control Group may ask the clerk or the chief administrative officer to call a special meeting of council within twenty-four (24) hours of an emergency in order to brief council on the status of the emergency measures taken by the Emergency Control Group. - (c) No business may be transacted at a special meeting other than that specified in the notice or agenda.
+- (a) The head of council may, at any time, call a special meeting of council. - (b) Upon receipt of a petition of the majority of the members of council, the Clerk shall call a special meeting of council for the purpose and at the time and location mentioned in the petition. - (c) No business may be transacted at a special meeting other than that specified in the notice or agenda.

-5.5 Emergency Meetings
+5.4 Meeting Schedule - Emergency Meetings

-(a) An emergency meeting may be called for an emergency, as defined under section 2.21 of this by-law, or any other similar unforeseen circumstance.
-See section 6.3 for notice of an emergency meeting.
+Notwithstanding any other provision of this by-law, the mayor may at any time call an emergency meeting of council, as defined under section 2.19 of this by-law, or any other similar unforeseen circumstance, at any time.